 4.13.1 Sample preparation

-The RNA of 500 µL iRBCs at 3-5% parasitaemia was isolated using 3 mL TRIzol reagent (Invitrogen) followed by purification using the Direct-zol RNA MiniPrep kit (Zymo).
+The RNA of 500 µL iRBCs at 3-5% parasitaemia was isolated using 3 mL TRIzol reagent (Invitrogen) followed by phenol-chloroform phase separation.
+The aqueous phase was purified using the Direct-zol RNA MicroPrep kit (Zymo).
 Samples were collected from three biological replicates.
 Stranded RNA sequencing libraries were prepared using the Illumina TruSeq stranded mRNA library preparation kit (REF 20020594) according to the manufacturer’s protocol.
 The library was sequenced in 100 bp paired-end reads on an Illumina NextSeq 2000 sequencer using the Illumina NextSeq 2000 P3 reagents (REF 20040560), resulting in 5 million reads on average per sample.